pragmarb/pragma-migration/README.md

 The main reason for keeping the `/v1` prefix and the `API::V1` namespace in your API is that you might want to introduce a change so disruptive that it warrants a separate major version, like migrating from REST to GraphQL (:cry:).
-In this case, you won't be able to use Pragma::Migration to contain the change, so you will need to create a completely separate codebase and URL scheme.
+In this case, you won't be able to use migrations to contain the change, so you will need to create a completely separate codebase and URL scheme.

 ### What is the impact on performance?